MicrosoftDocs/memdocs/sccm/core/plan-design/configs/support-for-windows-10.md

 Configuration Manager attempts to provide support as a client for each new Windows 10 version as soon as possible after it becomes available.
 Because the products have separate development and release schedules, the support that Configuration Manager provides depends on when each becomes available.

 A Configuration Manager version drops from the matrix after [support for that version](/sccm/core/servers/manage/current-branch-versions-supported) ends.
-Similarly, support for Windows 10 versions like the Enterprise 2015 LTSB or 1511 drops from the matrix when they are removed from support.
+Similarly, support for Windows 10 versions like the Enterprise 2015 LTSB or 1511 drops from the matrix when they're removed from support.
 For more information, see [Deprecated operating systems](/sccm/core/plan-design/changes/deprecated/removed-and-deprecated-client#deprecated-client-operating-systems).

 -   The latest version of Configuration Manager current branch receives both security and critical updates, which can include fixes for issues with Windows 10 versions.
 When Microsoft releases a new version of Configuration Manager current branch, prior versions only receive security updates.
 For more information, see [Support for Configuration Manager current branch versions](/sccm/core/servers/manage/current-branch-versions-supported).